 Spatial planning (town and country planning/zoning) has long traditions.
 Each country has developed its own planning procedures and planning systems according to its own needs.
-The planning culture, levels, goals, content and legal effects may vary from country to country and case by case.
+The planning levels, goals, content and legal effects may vary from country to country and case by case.
 Different planning levels usually have different tasks.
 More general plans can guide more detailed planning on a lower level.
 Spatial planning has been implemented mostly on land, but, in many cases, has also been extended into sea areas.
-In the table below, it is assumed that the spatial planning system is simply extended as such to the sea area.
-The ecosystem-based approach has a broader perspective in the management of sea areas, but spatial planning can provide a good tool for arranging and integrating different uses of the sea.
+In the material below, it is assumed that the spatial planning system is simply extended as such to the sea area.
+The ecosystem-based approach has a broader perspective in the management of sea areas, but spatial planning can provide a good tool for arranging and integrating different uses of the sea area.
 The planning procedure is a negotiation process and the plan is the final outcome of it.
 It is also worth noting that the planning process is an iterative procedure.
 It starts with general-level discussions of, for example, goals, costs and impacts, and moves into deeper-level discussions as the knowledge increases.
 Impact assessments might demand more investigations during the planning process and these are done throughout the planning procedure to be able to make sustainable decisions.

-Spatial planning has its own goals while each planning level has its own goals as well.
+Spatial planning also has its own goals, and each planning level has its own goals as well.
 One of the main goals of spatial planning is the requirement to safeguard a good living environment and biodiversity.
-During the planning process, several planning options are considered and official consultations are held with the general public and stakeholders, but unofficial consultations are also carried out during the whole planning procedure.
+During the planning process, several planning options are considered and official consultations are held with the general public and stakeholders, but inofficial consultations are also carried out during the whole planning procedure.
 The assessment of the environmental impacts of each planning option provides information to the public, stakeholders and decision-makers on how to choose the option with the least environmental impacts.
-Assessing the full array of interactions between ecosystems and human activities is a key element of the planning procedure and a prerequisite for sustainable solutions.
+Assessing the full array of interactions between ecosystems and human activities-is a key element of the planning procedure and a prerequisite for sustainable solutions.

-In some planning systems SEA is fully integrated into the planning process, and participation and environmental impact assessment are key elements of it, which are also reported in the planning documents.
-In other planning systems, SEA seems to be a separate procedure and the SEA report is produced separately.
+In some planning systems, SEA is fully integrated into the planning process, and participation and environmental impact assessment are key elements of it.
+Participation and impact assessment procedures are also reported in the planning documents.
+In-other planning systems, SEA seems to be a separate procedure and the SEA report is produced separately.
 However, the planning procedure has some common features in all countries and can be applied in maritime spatial planning as well.
-In maritime spatial planning SEA should be fully integrated into the planning procedure, for EU Member States as required by the EU MSP Directive.
+In maritime spatial planning, SEA should be fully integrated into the planning procedure, for EU Member states as required by the [proposed] EU MSP Directive.

 In Table 1 an overview of implementing the ecosystem-based approach in maritime spatial planning is presented.
-The left column shows the main phases of the maritime spatial planning process which can also be seen as a SEA procedure in planning cases where SEA is not fully integrated into the planning system.
-In accordance to that, the right column shows how the corresponding integration of the ecosystems and their functioning and other relevant aspects of the ecosystem-based approach are taken into account in the different phases of the planning process.
+The left column shows the main phases of the maritime spatial planning process and the right column shows how the corresponding integration of the ecosystems and their functioning and other relevant aspects of the ecosystem-based approach are-taken into account in the different phases of the planning process.
+The right column can also be seen as an SEA procedure in planning cases where SEA is not fully integrated into the planning system.